 Mark Rosman

 Mark is a first-chair trial lawyer with more than 30 years of experience litigating in both the public and private sectors.
-A seasoned antitrust litigator, Mark represents companies and individuals in connection with national and international antitrust and criminal matters, including cartel defense, criminal enforcement investigations, and merger and civil non-merger cases.
+Described in Chambers as “the real deal”, Mark is a seasoned litigator, representing companies and individuals in connection with national and international antitrust and criminal matters, including cartel defense, criminal enforcement investigations, and merger and civil non-merger cases.
 He also has extensive experience handling Foreign Corrupt Practices Act (FCPA) violations, fraud investigations, bribery, obstruction of justice and kickbacks.
 Mark has served as lead lawyer in many prominent government enforcement actions as well.

 Mark is a prolific speaker and author on antitrust law topics, including cartel investigations and enforcement, as well as criminal and civil litigation and investigations.
 He has been repeatedly featured and recognized by legal and industry publications including Chambers USA, Global Competition Review and Law 360.